 When your images load faster, your website's / mobile app's user experience is enhanced and metrics such as time on site and conversion rate improve as a result.
 To make your images load fast, you want their size to be as small as possible, and you want good caching and delivery architecture.
-When you use Cloudinary to deliver your images, they are served using market-leading Akamai CDN, so the caching and delivery part is solved.
+When you use Cloudinary to deliver your images, they are served using the market-leading Akamai CDN, so the caching and delivery part is solved.
 As for reducing image size, the following list includes the most effective and easy-to-implement tips for optimizing your images.

 Below is a quick video that demonstrates how you can easily optimize your images using Cloudinary, followed by a detailed list of optimizations tips -